carevaloq87/christian-swim-refactor/README.md

 Next, I'm indicating the relation of the Model Pet with the Model User, as in the given diagram one Pet belongs to a User.

 Finally,  I'm indicating the relation of the Model Pet with the Model PetFood.

+## Define and create the Pet Foods Model

+The idea of this model is to represent pet foods and it's contiditions, no relationship back to the model Pet was added as from the given scenario is not necessary.